mynameiskatherine/java-project-78/README.md

 schema.isValid("");   //false
-schema.isValid("cat");   //false, as minimal length should be 5 symbols schema.isValid("cat was here");   //true schema.contains("dog").isValid("dog was here");   //false, as contains option is cumulative itself
+schema.isValid("cat");   //false, as minimal length should be 5 symbols schema.isValid("cat was here");   //true schema.contains("dog").isValid("dog was here");   //true, as "dog" substituted "cat" in contains requirement
 ```

 ### Numbers